National Trust properties offer famillies a great chance to delve into Australian history and culture. These are the best ones that we have found.

 7. Polly Woodside, Melbourne, VIC

-Built in Belfast, Northern Ireland in 1885, the Polly Woodside traversed the globe for over 80 years, covering 1.5 million kilometres and making 17 round-the-world trips.
-After being sold to National Trust of Australia in 1968 for just one cent, this beautiful ship was decommissioned from its commercial work and moored in Melbourne’s South Wharf precinct to be converted into a floating museum.
-Before this, the Polly Woodside had been the oldest square-rigged, deep-water commercial ship still afloat in the Australasia region!
+It was sold to National Trust of Australia in 1968 for one cent.
+This beautiful ship was decommissioned from its commercial work and moored in Melbourne’s South Wharf precinct to be converted into a floating museum.

-Discover what it was like to live on a commercial ship over century ago by participating in a guided tour, exploring the interactive artefacts gallery, taking in the extraordinary short film and engaging with the enthusiastic crew!
-From theatrical performances to educational programs, the Polly Woodside is a must-see while in Melbourne.
+Families can discover what it was like to live on a commercial ship over a century ago by participating in guided tours and exploring the interactive artefacts gallery.

-Despite being erected on a sheep and horse farm in the 1860s, Barwon Park was the epitome of Victorian elegance and was originally intended to be one of the leading entertaining seats of the colony.
 Built for Thomas and Elizabeth Austin, the stunning mansion hosted a legendary housewarming ball in 1821 upon completion.
-However, Thomas Austin’s death months later saw the decline of the mansion’s prominence, until it was bequeathed to the National Trust of Australia by the Batsons, who resided there after the Austins.
+Thomas Austin’s death months later saw the decline of the mansion’s prominence.

 9. Home Hill, Devonport, TAS

-Witness an early twentieth-century home brilliantly preserved with its original furnishings, nestled in amongst beautiful gardens.
-Browse century-old memorabilia, explore the rooms that once housed 12 children, and discover the private lives behind two of Australia’s most outstanding politicians.
+At Home Hill families can explore Lyon's early twentieth-century home with its original furnishings.
+Browse century-old memorabilia.
+Explore the rooms that once housed 12 children, and discover the private lives of the family.

 Built in 1916, the house is now staffed by knowledgeable volunteers, brimming with extra insight to connect you with Tasmanian life from many decades ago.